vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 DKIM (DomainKeys Identified Mail) is an email authentication method that allows a receiving mail server to verify that a message was genuinely sent by the claimed domain and that its content has not been altered in transit, by validating the hashed email headers and body.

 ### How DKIM works
-When an email is sent, the sending server creates a DKIM signature by hashing selected headers (such as `From`, `Date`, and `Subject`) and the entire email body.
+When an email is sent, the sending server creates a DKIM signature by hashing selected headers (such as `From`, `Date`, and `Subject`) and the entire email body*.
 This hash is then signed using the private key of the sending domain, which is stored on the sending server.
-Because the full body is hashed and included in the signature, any modification to the email body will cause DKIM validation to fail.
+Because the full body is hashed and included in the signature**, any modification to the email body will cause DKIM validation to fail.

-> *DKIM does not automatically sign every header, the sending server can choose which headers to include, and this headers are listed in the `h=` tag inside the `DKIM-Signature` header
+> *DKIM does not automatically sign every header, the sending server selects which headers to include, and those headers are listed in the `h=` tag inside the `DKIM-Signature` header

 > **The hash value is stored inside the `DKIM-Signature` header in the `bh=` field (a Base64 encoded cryptographic hash of the email body), which used to ensure the integrity of the email content